|Nutrition Facts (per serving)|

 If you adore your grandmother's Jewish apple cake recipe, but always wondered what it would taste like if it had a healthy makeover, look no further.
 This version has less sugar and half the fat of the original.
-All-purpose refined flour is replaced with white whole wheat flour, which is softer and finer than regular whole wheat flour, but just as full of fiber and nutrients.
+All-purpose refined flour is replaced with white whole wheat flour, which is softer and finer than regular whole wheat flour, but just as packed with fiber and nutrients.

 Though the ingredients have been lightened up or swapped for healthier options, calling the result "light" would be a bit of a misnomer—like the original, this is a sturdy cake (in all the best ways) with a dense crumb.
 It's also still delicious and since it's so wholesome, it's even easier to justify eating leftover apple cake for breakfast.